What is a Shareholders’ Agreement, and why do you need one?15 Nov 2017

 While shareholders may not have a huge number rights, the rights they do have are important – namely their ability to appoint or remove a director.

 Among shareholders, company law rules generally indicate the will of a majority shareholder will prevail as they have the greatest share of voting rights.
 A minority shareholder only has limited power to block a majority shareholder’s decision.
+Deciding a company's share structure is an important step of the business journey.

 Shareholders of some companies may want to vary the standard rules.
 The following are circumstances in which one can expect to see that happen.